Shahriar-Turag/Iktisad/README.md

 ### <dt> 🎓&nbsp;**Education**</dt>

 <dd>

+🌱 &nbsp;I am currently pursuing Masters in Quality Systems Engineering in Canada at Quebec, Montreal.
+(Winter 2023 - Present)

 👨🏽‍🎓 &nbsp; I completed Bachelor's in Science in Computer Science at BRAC University in Dhaka, Bangladesh.
 (Fall 2015 - Spring 2020)

-🌱 &nbsp;I am currently pursuing Masters in Quality Systems Engineering in Canada at Quebec, Montreal.
-(Winter 2023 - Present)
 </dd>

 ### <dt> 💼&nbsp;**Experience**</dt>

 <dd>

-#### Rainier Technologies (Sept 1st, 2020 - Nov 30th, 2022)
+#### Rainier Technologies (Sept 1st, 2020 - Nov 30th, 2022) / Dhaka, Bangladesh
-- I worked as the core member of a healthcare startup as the Team Lead.
+- Collaborated worked as the core member of a healthcare startup as the Team Lead.
-- I managed and organised the team, delegated tasks to the team, met deadlines and ensured clear communication between the stakeholders and the developers.
+- Orchastrated the team, delegated tasks to the team, met deadlines and ensured clear communication between the stakeholders and the developers.
-- My main responsibility was to work on the EHR of a dental care project.
+- Responsible to work on the EHR system of a dental care project to meet the conformance.
-- As per my role as a Software Engineer I was responsible for Database Design, implementing Code Design Patterns, designing a cloud based System Architecture and refactoring the monolithic dental application to a scalable SAAS base platform.
+- Coordinated with the team to design UML, Database, implemented Code Design Patterns.
+- Managed cloud operations using Digital Ocean platform.
 </dd>

 ### <dt>👥️ &nbsp;**Connect with me**</dt>